Bloodhound

 This breed is famed for its ability to discern human scent over great distances, even days later.
-Its extraordinarily keen sense of smell is combined with a strong and tenacious tracking instinct, producing the ideal scent hound, and it is used by police and law enforcement all over the world to track escaped prisoners, missing people, and lost pets.
+Its extraordinarily keen sense of smell is combined with a strong and tenacious tracking instinct, producing the ideal scent hound.
+It is used by police and law enforcement all over the world to track escaped prisoners, missing people, and lost pets.

 Appearance

 Bloodhounds weigh from 36 to 72 kg (80 to 160 lbs).
-They are 58 to 69 cm (23 to 27 inches) tall at the withers.
+They are 58 to 70 cm (23 to 27 inches) tall at the withers.
 According to the AKC standard for the breed, larger dogs are preferred by conformation judges.
 Acceptable colors for bloodhounds are black, liver, and red.
 Bloodhounds possess an unusually large skeletal structure with most of their weight concentrated in their bones, which are very thick for their length.
 The coat, typical for a scent hound, is hard and composed of fur alone, with no admixture of hair.

 Temperament

 This breed is reported to be gentle and is tireless when following a scent.
 Because of its strong tracking instinct, it can be willful and somewhat difficult to obedience train and handle on a leash.
-Bloodhounds are known to have an affectionate and even-tempered nature to humans, with them considered to be excellent family pets.
+Bloodhounds are known to have an affectionate and even-tempered nature to humans, and are considered to be excellent family pets.

 Colour types

-Up to at least the 17th century, Bloodhounds were of all colors, but in modern times the color range has become more restricted.
+Up to at least the 17th century, Bloodhounds were of all colors, but in modern times the colours range has become more restricted.
 The colors are usually listed as black and tan, liver and tan, and red.
 White is not uncommon on the chest and sometimes appears on the feet.
 Genetically, the main types are determined by the action of two genes, found in many species.
 One produces an alternation between black and brown (liver).
 If a hound inherits the black allele (variant) from either parent, it has a black nose, eye rims, and paw pads, and if it has a saddle, it is black.
 The other allele suppresses black pigment and is recessive, so it must be inherited from both parents.
 It produces liver noses, eye rims, paw pads, and saddles.